-The effects from placebos
+The effects of placebos

 When placebos do have a benefit, it tends to be in terms of subjective symptoms rather than a change in underlying disease processes.
 Pain is the most common type of symptom that responds to placebos.
 It’s not that pain isn’t real, but the way it’s experienced depends on how pain signals are managed in the brain.